 First things first, you will need a Microsoft Azure subscription before proceeding.
-If you don’t already have one, you can start a free trial using the link below:
+If you don’t already have one, you can create one for using the link below:

 So now that you have an Azure account let’s get started.